-The City of Oceanside Clean Water Program (CWP) utilizes management plans that guide how the City will improve water quality in its surface waters, including local rivers, creeks, lagoons, sloughs and the Pacific Ocean.
-These plans are required to be revised after the issuance of new regulatory permits by the State Regional Water Quality Control Board (RWQCB).
+The City of Oceanside Watershed Protection Program (WPP) utilizes management plans that guide how the City will improve water quality in local rivers, creeks, lagoons, sloughs and the Pacific Ocean (surface waters).
+These plans are required to be revised after the issuance of new regulatory permits by the California Regional Water Quality Control Board (RWQCB).
 On May 8, 2013 a new permit was issued to the City of Oceanside as well as 20 other jurisdictions and agencies in San Diego County.
 This permit is titled the National Pollutant Discharge Elimination System (NPDES) Permit and Waste Discharge Requirements of Discharges from the Municipal Separate Storm Sewer System (MS4s) Draining the Watersheds Within the San Diego Region.
 An abbreviation for this permit is 2013 MS4 Permit.
 Click here for a link to the RWQCB webpage with 2013 MS4 Permit information.

 Learn how you can help to protect water quality in local surface waters by clicking here.
 This will direct you to the home page of the Clean Water Program where you can then navigate to other webpages that will educate you about preventing pollution from reaching our local waterways.